umarelmahedi/deploy/README.md

-# Deploy from github to the live server
+> Deploy from github to Cpanel